Keyclic/keyclic-sdk/javascript-es6/docs/DelegationApi.md

 <a name="postWorkflowByDelegation"></a>
 # **postWorkflowByDelegation**
-> Delegation postWorkflowByDelegation(xKeyclicApp, delegationWorkflowTransitionData, delegation, opts)
+> Delegation postWorkflowByDelegation(xKeyclicApp, workflowData, delegation, opts)

 Create one Workflow resource.